cilium/cilium/Documentation/gettingstarted/minikube.rst

     $ kubectl exec app2 -- curl -s app1-service.default.svc.cluster.local
     <html><body><h1>It works!</h1></body></html>

-This works, as expected.
+This works as expected.
 Now the same request run from an *app3* pod will fail:

 ::